 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Leaving the city for the countryside: where to go to make life tiring?
+Leaving the city for the countryside: why wander around aimlessly, making life so tiring?

 Báo Tuổi TrẻBáo Tuổi Trẻ02/11/2024

-Leaving Hanoi for Saigon, then returning to Hanoi, then leaving Hanoi again to return to my hometown after 20 years of attachment, I realized one thing: wandering around makes life tiring.
+Leaving Hanoi for Saigon, then returning to Hanoi, and finally leaving Hanoi again to return to my hometown after 20 years of living there, I realized one thing: wandering around aimlessly only makes life tiring.

 Rời phố về quê: đi đâu loanh quanh cho đời mỏi mệt? - Ảnh 1.

-A young man's moment of contemplation watching the rhythm of night life on Ly Thai To Street (Hoan Kiem Lake, Hanoi) - Photo by LUONG DINH KHOA
+A young person's moment of reflection as they observe the bustling nightlife on Ly Thai To Street (near Hoan Kiem Lake, Hanoi) - Photo by Luong Dinh Khoa

 As Tuoi Tre Online reported, the story of young people leaving big cities to return to their hometowns to start a career is not new.